reteps/dockerfmt/README.md

   version     Print the version number of dockerfmt

 Flags:
   -c, --check             Check if the file(s) are formatted -h, --help              help for dockerfmt
-  -i, --indent uint   Number of spaces to use for indentation (default 4) -n, --newline       End the file with a trailing newline -w, --write         Write the formatted output back to the file(s)
+  -i, --indent uint       Number of spaces to use for indentation (default 4) -n, --newline           End the file with a trailing newline -s, --space-redirects   Redirect operators will be followed by a space -w, --write             Write the formatted output back to the file(s)

 Use "dockerfmt [command] --help" for more information about a command.
 ```